MealCraft/PSPDFKit/hiring_manager_msg.md

 1) A user visits the website but is met with an unexpected issue—"Hello from PSPDFKit Engineer!" is not displaying as expected.
 2) The user reports this issue to the PSPDFKit team, which had not detected the error.
 The engineering team investigates the issue using available observability tools.
 Tracing reveals which pod the user interacted with, and logs indicate erroneous behavior that only occurs in Safari.
 3) The developer reproduces the behavior in their local environment, writes a test to cover the edge case, and incorporates it into the CI/CD pipeline.
+The test now makes the CI/CD fail.
-4) The developer resolves the issue and pushes the changes.
+4) The developer resolves the issue, the pipeline passes and pushes the changes via a pull request.
-5) During integration testing, another issue is discovered, but with the visibility provided by the observability tools, the developer quickly resolves both the original and new issue.
+5) During integration testing (maybe at a pull request), another issue is discovered, but with the visibility and logs via the stdout of the pipeline, the developer quickly resolves both the original and new issue.
 6) After ensuring all test cases pass, the developer merges their changes and updates relevant documentation.
 7) The PSPDFKit team informs the user that the issue has been resolved, and the user is satisfied.
 8) The operations team enhances their alerting and monitoring tools to ensure this error does not occur on any browser in the future.